 Bay News 9 interviewed Interim Dean Todd Chavez about collaborative open-access textbook project being piloted in a Children’s Literature course at USF.

 The USF Oracle newspaper wrote an article about the high costs of textbooks and the financial burden it places on students.
 In addition, it details steps that the university has taken to help students with these costs, including the Textbook Affordability Project.
-The article contains several quotations from interviewed USF students and from Monica Metz-Wiseman, the head of the Textbook Affordability Project.
+The article contains several quotations from interviewed USF students and from Monica Metz-Wiseman, the former head of the Textbook Affordability Project.

 An article written by Alex Wukman that features TAP and examines topics such as the rise of student activists for textbook affordability, moving beyond the traditional textbook, economics in the textbook market, start-up companies and their effect on textbook publishers, and the issue of digital rights management.